Procedure coding used for the submission of a healthcare services claim consists of two industry standard coding systems:

 We use American Society of Anesthesiologists (ASA) codes (codes 00100-01999) to establish anesthesia base units.
 Use only ASA codes when billing anesthesia.
 Please note the following:

-We limit blood draws (36415) to one per provider, per patient, per day.
+We limit reimbursement of blood draws (36415) to one per provider, per patient, per day regardless of the number of specimens drawn.
 We’ll deny CPT code 36416 as a Medicare Status B code.

 All hospital outpatient facility services billed with revenue codes 0760 – 0769 (outpatient treatment/observation room) are processed subject to the hospital outpatient facility medical benefit cost shares.
 You must bill hospital outpatient facility surgical services with revenue codes 0360, 0361, 0369, 0490-0499, or 0750 and the appropriate surgical CPT procedure code in order to be subject to the hospital outpatient facility surgical benefit cost shares.